fdurvaux/sca-redpitaya/README.md

 This set is further used during a _training phase_ which is performed by executing the following scripts:
 1. "identify_pois.py": this script is used to determine the time samples that hold useful information for the attack.
 First, make sure that the "demodulation" (only useful for the Arduino Uno) and "filename" parameters are correctly set.
-The points-of-interest are stored in a file "POIs.mat" in the "traces/" folder.
+The points-of-interest are stored in "traces/POIs.mat".
 2. "extract_best_cpa_points.py": this script is used to find a liner projection of the POIs held in "traces/POIs.mat" in order to maximise the efficiency of a CPA attack.
 First, make sure that the "demodulation" (only useful for the Arduino Uno) and "filename" (of the profiling set) parameters are correctly set.
 The projection profiles are stored in "traces/PP_CPA.mat".

 Once the two previous scripts have been executed, the on-line attack is possible.
+For this purpose, use the "attack_profiled_cpa.py" script.
+First make sure that the IP address of the Red Pitaya and the port of the Arduino are correctly set, as well as the "demodulation" and "plotting" parameters.